CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 While the MVVM Toolkit provides some alternatives, there are no direct replacement for these message types.
 We recommend looking at our [available message types](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Mvvm/Messaging/Messages).

 Alternatively, if your solution takes advantage of the MvvmLight message types, these can easily be ported into your own codebase.

+## Migrating platform-specific components

+In the current MVVM Toolkit implementation, there are no replacements for platform-specific components which exist in the MvvmLight toolkit.

+The following components and their associated helpers/extension methods do not have a replacement and will need considering when migrating to the MVVM Toolkit.

+### Android/iOS/Windows specific

+- DialogService
+- DispatcherHelper
+- NavigationService

+### Android/iOS specific

+- ActivityBase
+- Binding
+- BindingMode
+- PropertyChangedEventManager
+- UpdateTriggerMode

+### Android specific

+- CachingViewHolder
+- ObservableAdapter
+- ObservableRecyclerAdapter

+### iOS specific

+- ObservableCollectionViewSource
+- ObservableTableViewController
+- ObservableTableViewSource

+### Helpers

+- Empty
+- WeakAction
+- WeakFunc